Credit card strategies for beginners

-There’s no need to be nervous about using your first credit card, follow these simple steps to stay in control.
+There’s no need to be nervous about using your first credit card, as long as you think before you spend.

 As the owner of a freshly pressed, you’ll probably fall into one of two camps.
 You’ll either think it’s the best thing since sliced bread and you'll be putting everything on it, or, having readily-available credit will make you nervous.
 In which case your card will probably spend most of its life gathering dust in a desk drawer.

 But, as always, it’s about balance.
 Yes, credit card debt can get the best of you if you’re not careful.
 On the other hand, it can really open doors - you can spread the costs of your purchases and build up your credit score at the same time.